GEORGE’S HYSTERICAL HAVANA HOLIDAY 1932

 February 16th: George arrives in Havana, Cuba.
 This travelogue, made a year later, shows what he would have seen.

 February 16th: George arrives in Havana, Cuba.
-With him were 3 friends, Everett Jacob, Bennett Cerf (founder of Random House) & stockbroker Daniel Silberberg (“one of Wall St’s best young operators”).
+With him were 3 friends, Everett Jacob, Bennett Cerf (founder of Random House) & stockbroker Daniel Silberberg (“one of Wall Street’s best young operators”).
 Here they are on the beach in Havana together.

 February 17th: George & his friends had checked in at the Hotel Almendares & Golf Club (“Cuba’s most exclusive hotel”), &, as it was the hotel’s carnival night, the dining room was “colourfully decked with serpentines, balloons & bright streamers with confetti & amusing favours at the tables for the guests”.